polterguy/polterguy.github.io/documentation/magic.lambda.http/index.md

-# Invoking HTTP endpoints from Hyperlambda
+# magic.lambda.http

-This project provides HTTP invocation capabilities for Magic and Hyperlambda.
+The magic.lambda.http project provides HTTP invocation capabilities for Magic and Hyperlambda.
 More specifically the project contains the following 5 slots.

 * __[http.get]__ - Returns some resource using the HTTP GET verb towards the specified URL